npsark/rshell/hw4REDO.md

 cout << underline << bold << red << yellowHL << "Hello World!" << endl";
 ```
+This will print "Hello World!" in red, withc yellow highlighting, underlined, and bolded.

 So thats a small taste of what you can do with ANSI.
 If you followed this tutorial and cannot get the ANSI formatting to work, it is possible you are using a console that does not support those features.
 I am using the default terminal that comes with Debian and everything works fine.
 The console that comes with Code::Blocks on Windows however, does not support ANSI.
 A common symptom of a console that does not support ANSI is junk characters being printed.